nbswords/ocr-captchas/README.md

 # ocr-captchas

-A pratice of OCR model for reading Captchas
+A pratice of OCR model for reading Captchas by Tensorflow.Keras

 # Data
 Dataset is from Kaggle's CAPTCHA Images.</br>